Inspire Future Scientists. Teach.

 There is a growing need for computer science educators within the classroom.
-Our program prepares you to teach grades 7-12 by offering courses in cybersecurity, web programming and computer networks.
-Learn how to incorporate technology within the classroom with our engaging STEM education courses.
+Prepare to teach grades 7-12 with courses in cybersecurity, web programming and computer networks.
+Learn how to incorporate technology in the classroom with our engaging STEM education courses.
 After graduation, you’ll have the knowledge to successfully teach computer systems and programming languages.
-Let your knowledge lead the scientists of tomorrow!
+Let your knowledge inspire the scientists of tomorrow!

 Computer information systems students are able to analyze a problem and identify and define the computing and business requirements appropriate to its solution.
 You can become a highly valued cybersecurity analyst or software engineer.
 Graduates are well-positioned to transition quickly into the market when internship and job opportunities present themselves.

 US DOL Bureau of Labor Statistics, Occupational Outlook Handbook, 2023

 This course will introduce you to the fundamental concepts of structured programming.
 You will cover topics such as software development methodology, data types, control structures, functions, arrays, files, and the mechanics of running, testing, and debugging.

 This course provides you with a hands-on overview of current Web programming languages and Web multimedia technologies.
 Client/Server concepts will be discussed and implemented into Web projects.
 You will cover concepts relating to good interface design.